akirak/emacs-playground/README.md

-# Play.el
+# Playground for Emacs

 [![Build Status](https://travis-ci.org/akirak/play.el.svg?branch=master)](https://travis-ci.org/akirak/play.el)

-Play.el (Play) is a playground for Emacs.
-Its basic idea is to create an isolated directory called a sandbox and make it `$HOME` of Emacs.
-Play allows you to easily experiment with various Emacs configuration repositories available on GitHub, while keeping your current configuration untouched (almost, except for a stuff for Play).
+The basic idea behind Playground is to create an isolated directory called a sandbox and make it `$HOME` of Emacs.
+Playground allows you to easily experiment with various Emacs configuration repositories available on GitHub, while keeping your current configuration untouched (almost, except for a stuff for Playground).
 It can also simplify your workflow in Emacs by hiding irrelevant files and directories existing in your home directory.

-For details on the mechanism of Play, see [How it works](#how-it-works) section.
+For details on the mechanism of Playground, see [How it works](#how-it-works) section.

 ## Features